cvaisnor/cvaisnor/README.md

 * Working with a team for the IBM / University of Florida 10-week Hackathon

 #### Future:
-* Starting a Master's Program in Artificial Intelligence in Spring / Fall of 2022 (actively applying)
+* Starting a Master's Program in Artificial Intelligence in Spring of 2022 at Johns Hopkins University
-* Work as a machine learning engineer / data science intern before the Master's program starts
+* Work as a machine learning engineer / data science intern

 ## Please reach out if you want to collaborate or chat! 💬
 Having like-minded people to share ideas with is exactly how great things start!